Also known as: primary adrenal insufficiency

 Being diagnosed with a life-long condition is difficult.
 At this stressful time, The London Clinic can provide support, education, and guidance every step of the way.

 The expert team will work with you.
 They will advise you to change your medication when your body is under strain because of infection, illness, operations, or increased activity.
-Together you will control your Addison's disease rather than letting it control you.
+Together we will control your Addison's disease rather than letting it control you.